Deep Kernel Representation for Image Reconstruction in PET: Introduction

-There are a lot of ongoing efforts in the field to explore deep learning with neural networks for PET image reconstruction.
-Deep neural networks have been proposed for direct mapping from the projection domain to the image domain \cite{Haggstrom2019} but the models are so far mainly practical for 2D data training.
-By unrolling an iterative tomographic reconstruction algorithm, model-based deep-learning reconstruction \cite{Reader2021} represents a promising direction.
-One limitation of this method is it requires pre-training using a large number of data sets and involves projection data in the iterative training process, which is computationally intensive.
-Alternatively, neural networks can be used for image representation in iterative reconstruction, e.g. by the deep image prior model \cite{Gong2019}.
+There are many ongoing efforts in the field to explore deep learning with neural networks for PET image reconstruction, see recent review articles, e.g., \cite{Reader2021, Gong2020, Wang2020, Ge2020, Ge2021, Gong2021a}.
+Deep neural networks have been proposed for direct mapping from the projection domain to the image domain (e.g., \cite{Haggstrom2019}) but the models are so far mainly practical for 2D data training.
+By unrolling an iterative tomographic reconstruction algorithm, model-based deep-learning reconstruction (e.g., \cite{Lim2020, Mehranian2020}) represents a promising direction.
+One limitation of this method is that it requires pre-training using a large number of data sets and involves projection data in the iterative training process, which is computationally intensive.
+Alternatively, neural networks can be used as ``deep image prior" for image representation in iterative reconstruction, e.g., by the convolutional neural network (CNN) model \cite{Gong2019, Gong2019a, Gong2022, Xie2020, Yokota2019, Xie2021}.
+It has the advantage of being directly applicable to single subjects.
 The resulting reconstruction problem, however, is nonlinear and is often complex and challenging to optimize.

-Different from these methods that utilize pure neural networks, the proposed deep kernel method combines deep neural networks into the kernel framework to form a novel way for tomographic image representation.
+Different from these methods that utilize pure neural networks, the proposed deep kernel method combines deep neural networks into the kernel framework \cite{Wang2015} to form a novel way for tomographic image representation.
 The method has a unique advantage that once the model is trained with neural networks, the unknown kernel coefficient image remains linear in the model and is therefore easy to be reconstructed from PET data.
-It does not necessarily require a large data set for training but is directly applicable to single-subject learning and reconstruction.
+It does not necessarily require a large data set for training but is directly applicable to single-subject learning and reconstruction, \txtb{e.g., in dynamic PET}, as will be demonstrated in this paper.

+The rest of this paper is organized as follows.
+Section II introduces the background materials of the kernel method for PET image reconstruction.
+Section III describes the generalized theory of the proposed deep kernel method that derives a data-driven automated learning of an \txtb{improved} kernel method.
+We then present a computer simulation study in Section IV and a real patient data study in Section V to demonstrate the improvement of the proposed method over existing methods.
+Finally discussions and conclusions are drawn in Section VI and VII.